Hypolite Worms: World War II (1939–45)

-After the outbreak of World War II, in November 1939 Hypolite Worms was placed in charge of the French delegation to the Franco-English Maritime Transport Executive in London.

-After the Fall of France in June 1940 he took responsibility for transferring the French merchant fleet to Britain, and on 4 July 1940 signed what was called the "accords Worms".

-He then returned to France via Portugal and Spain, and reported to Admiral Darlan in Vichy.
+After the outbreak of World War II, in November 1939, Hypolite Worms was placed in charge of the French delegation to the Franco-English Maritime Transport Executive in London.
+After the fall of France in June 1940, he took responsibility for transferring the French merchant fleet to Britain and, on 4 July 1940, signed what was called the "Accords Worms".
+He then returned to France via Portugal and Spain and reported to Admiral Darlan in Vichy.
 The French ordinance of 18 October 1940 placed companies whose leaders were not considered true Arians under state control.

-Although Michel Goudchaux at once resigned from his position as associate manager, and although Hypolite Worms was born of a Christian mother and had been baptized at birth, Worms & Cie was placed under state supervision.

-Olivier de Sèze of the Bank of France was made provisional administrator and a German banker was appointed to the board.
+Although Michel Goudchaux at once resigned from his position as associate manager and although Hypolite Worms was born of a Christian mother and had been baptized at birth, Worms & Cie was placed under state supervision.
+Olivier de Sèze of the Bank of France was made provisional administrator, and a German banker was appointed to the board.
 Hypolite Worms became the target of violent attacks in the pro-German press.

 Post-war (1945–62)

-After the liberation of France the principals of Worms & Cie were investigated for possible collaboration with the Germans.
+After the liberation of France, the principals of Worms & Cie were investigated for possible collaboration with the Germans.
 Hypolite Worms and Le Roy Ladurie were arrested on 8 September 1944.

-They were released on 21 January 1945, and charges dismissed on 25 October 1946.

-The inquiries found that Worms & Cie Banking Services had only played a small and involuntary role in financing for the Germans.
+They were released on 21 January 1945, and charges were dismissed on 25 October 1946.
+The inquiries found that Worms & Cie Banking Services had only played a small and involuntary role in financing the Germans.

-Hypolite Worms died on 28 January 1962 at the age of 72.
+Hypolite Worms died on 28 January 1962, at the age of 72.